The Technology M&A Review: Finland

 Under the Act, a corporate acquisition is deemed to occur when a foreign owner gains control of at least 10, 30 or 50 per cent of the aggregate number of votes conferred by all shares in a Finnish company.
 In sectors other than defence and dual-use sectors, the Act applies only to foreign owners residing outside the EU or the European Free Trade Association.
 Matters concerning the monitoring or approval of corporate acquisitions are handled by the Finnish Ministry of Economic Affairs and Employment.

 In general, Finland has a high level of IP and trade secret protection.
-The new Trade Secrets Act10 implementing the EU Trade Secret Directive came into force in 2018 and provides a clear set of civil regulations, including developed civil remedies, relating to trade secrets.
-Patents are regulated under the Finnish Patents Act, as amended,11 as well as under the Patents Decree.
+The new Trade Secrets Act9 implementing the EU Trade Secret Directive came into force in 2018 and provides a clear set of civil regulations, including developed civil remedies, relating to trade secrets.
+Patents are regulated under the Finnish Patents Act, as amended,10 as well as under the Patents Decree.

 Finland has adhered to all of the main international agreements concerning intellectual property, including the Paris Convention, the Berne convention, the WIPO Copyright Treaty and the Patent Cooperation Treaty.
 Finnish copyright legislation is based on international copyright treaties and EU directives.
 In addition, Finland is bound by the Agreement on Trade-Related Aspects of Intellectual Property Rights, which is an Annex to the Agreement establishing the World Trade Organisation.

-Copyright to software is regulated in Finland under the Copyright Act, as amended.12 The Copyright Act implements the EU Council Directive on the legal protection of computer programs.
+Copyright to software is regulated in Finland under the Copyright Act, as amended.11 The Copyright Act implements the EU Council Directive on the legal protection of computer programs.
 Copyright to software transfers automatically to an employer company under Section 40b of the Act as long as the software has been created as part of the duties of an employee.
-It is worth noting that software (e.g., a computer program) is not patentable in Finland.
+Software (e.g., a computer program) is not patentable in Finland.
 However, an invention that solves a technical problem in a new and inventive way and relates to software is patentable as a starting point, even if the problem is solved using a computer.

-In Finland, non-competition agreements are regulated in the Employment Contracts Act, as amended.13 Non-competition agreements may be made only for weighty reasons that relate to an employer's operations or position.
+In Finland, non-competition agreements are regulated in the Employment Contracts Act, as amended.12 Non-competition agreements may be made only for weighty reasons that relate to an employer's operations or position.
 A non-competition agreement may be entered into for a maximum duration of six months after the termination of the employment, or, if the employee receives reasonable compensation, for up to 12 months after the termination of the employment.
-There is currently a proposal for an amendment to the Act whereby all non-competition agreements would be subject to separate compensation in order to be enforceable.
+The Finnish legislation on post-employment non-compete undertakings is currently being revised, and new rules will become applicable in January 2022.
+The proposed legislative amendments suggest that compensation should be mandatory for all non-competition agreements regardless of their length.
+For a non-competition period up to six months the compensation would be 40 per cent of the employee's normal salary and for a period of over six months (the maximum length being one year) the compensation would be 60 per cent of the employee's normal salary for the entire restrictive period.

-Regardless of the above, it is important to note that in a technology M&A transaction, a buyer can always restrict the selling shareholders' right to compete with the acquired business for up to three years without separate compensation under applicable competition law rules.
+Regardless of the above, in a technology M&A transaction, a buyer can always restrict the selling shareholders' right to compete with the acquired business for up to three years without separate compensation under applicable competition law rules.

 In asset deals, a transfer of assets under the Finnish Employment Contracts Act corresponds to a transfer under the Acquired Rights Directive.
 In other words, in the case of an asset acquisition, the employees of an acquired company are automatically transferred by law to the receiving company along with the business.
 Neither of the parties to the transaction have the right to terminate any employment contracts solely based on the transfer (although the employees themselves have the right to do so in connection with the transfer).